Last updated: May 3, 2026

 Frequently Asked Questions

-How much does a PI license cost in Maryland?
+How much does a Maryland Private Detective Agency license cost?

 More Maryland Business Guides